Northern Bottlenose Whale

-The Norwegians began hunting bottlenose whales in the northeastern Atlantic in the late 1800s.
-They took approximately 56,389 whales between 1882 and the late 1920s primarily east of Greenland, though the early whaling records not always reliable or available (Whitehead and Hooker 2012).
+The Norwegians began hunting bottlenose whales in the Northeastern Atlantic in the late 1800s.
+They took approximately 56,389 whales between 1882 and the late 1920s primarily east of Greenland, though the early whaling records are not always reliable or available (Whitehead and Hooker, 2012).
 Whaling records from all areas also do not generally report struck but lost animals, so removal numbers could be higher.
-Bottlenose whales likely had a significant loss rate, as they tended to dive down and sink after being harpooned (ASCOBANS 2017) and were reported to be “difficult to kill and secure” (Reeves et al. 1993).
+Bottlenose whales likely had a significant loss rate, as they tended to dive down and sink after being harpooned (ASCOBANS, 2017) and were reported to be “difficult to kill and secure” (Reeves et al., 1993).

 A Canadian hunt based out of Blandford, Nova Scotia, took place between 1962 and 1967.
 During this period, 87 whales were taken from the Scotian Shelf population (COSEWIC 2011).
 This population does not seem to have been subject to any hunt prior to that.

 Commercial whaling of northern bottlenoses died out everywhere in the early 1970s due to a combination of several factors.
 The UK banned the import of meat from these whales, Norway found cheaper sources of food for the animals in its fur industry, minke whales became relatively more valuable, and protests against commercial whaling grew.

 There is currently no hunt occurring for bottlenose whales.
 Some may be taken incidentally in the Faroe Islands if they strand and cannot be driven back to sea.
 In 2015, 2 whales were reported stranded there, and in 2014 there were 5 (NAMMCO, 2015).